mayossi/WFS-Stealer/README.md

 So, what do you do? use WFS Stealer.

 WFS Stealer is a DLL that when injected to Windows Fax & Scan process hooks certain functions that enable it to steal images of scanned documents, store them in another location, all without the user noticing anything.

-A quick little demo of a POC version of the project in action is [available here!](https://youtu.be/HdC1e6Rpves?si=15ez4nDGZeyE9o3b)

 ### WTF is WFS.EXE?